art-suite/art-ery/README.md

 * TimeStamps
 * Update Counts

+Pipeline filters make it easy to apply any security rules you need.

+### Performance

-And some requests are more efficient to process in the cloud:
+Some requests are more efficient to process in the cloud:

 * requests with require multiple cloud-side requests
   * client-to-cloud requests typically cost much more than cloud-to-cloud request
 * requests which consume a bunch of data, reduce it, and output much less data
   * cloud-to-client data-transfer typically costs much more than cloud-to-cloud
 * requests with a lot of computation

+Adding custom handler-types for complex requests make this easy to do.
+A robust "sub-request" system makes synthesizing complex requests easy in a scalable, performant way.

 ### Eliminate Code Duplication